Rusty-Wild-Whales/Nova25/README.md

 ---

 ## Scraper Notes
-- Pulls BILLSTATUS XML from GovInfo, follows the `textVersions` link, and stores the full bill text.
+- Pulls BILLSTATUS XML across multiple congresses, follows the `textVersions` link, and stores the full bill text.
 - Adds derived metadata (`status`, `tags`, `excerpt`) so the UI can render meaningful chips and summaries.
 - Merge logic updates existing bills by title to avoid duplicates; rerun anytime for fresh data.